cobbr/cobbr.io/_posts/2017-12-19-InsecurePowershell-PowerShell-Without-System-Management-Automation.md

 ### Pros

-* **PowerShell without the security** - The biggest benefit by far, and the real motivation for InsecurePowerShell is to be able to execute PowerShell without the security features: no AMSI, no ScriptBlock Logging, no Module Logging, no Transcription Logging, etc.
+* **PowerShell Without the Security** - The biggest benefit by far, and the real motivation for InsecurePowerShell is to be able to execute PowerShell without the security features: no AMSI, no ScriptBlock Logging, no Module Logging, no Transcription Logging, etc.
 * **Compatibility** - Being a .NET Core application, we can execute InsecurePowerShell on Windows 7 SP1, Windows 8.1, Windows 10, Windows Server 2008 R2 SP1, Windows Server 2012, and Windows Server 2016.
 * **Features of PowerShell Core v6.0** - We get all of the functionality of PowerShell Core v6.0.
 As red teamers, we are often limited to the functionality of PowerShell v2.0 in order to avoid the newer PowerShell security features.
 No longer!

 ### Cons

 * **Touching Disk** - As a .NET Core application, not only do we have to drop a binary to disk, but we also need to drop all the supporting DLLs for .NET Core as well.
 These will mostly be Microsoft-signed binaries, however, we would always prefer to touch disk the least amount possible.
 InsecurePowerShell really does **not** conform to the "living off the land" principle at all.
-* **Application WhiteListing** - InsecurePowerShell is not going to work with a strong Application WhiteListing solution.
+* **Application Whitelisting** - InsecurePowerShell is not going to work with a strong Application Whitelisting solution.
 We lose one of the big original benefits of `powershell.exe`.
-* **PowerShell Core** - InsecurePowerShell is a fork of PowerShell Core, **not** Windows PowerShell.
+* **PowerShell Core != Windows PowerShell** - InsecurePowerShell is a fork of PowerShell Core, **not** Windows PowerShell.
 There is not feature parity between Windows PowerShell and PowerShell Core.
 This might be the biggest practical concern with using InsecurePowerShell, pre-existing PowerShell tooling may or may not work correctly in PowerShell Core.

 ## Defense

-InsecurePowerShell/InsecurePowerShellHost are just a binaries/DLLs that need to be dropped to disk.
+InsecurePowerShell/InsecurePowerShellHost are just binaries/DLLs that need to be dropped to disk.
 Defense could be as easy as blacklisting the modified System.Management.Automation.dll.
 And you might as well blacklist older versions of System.Management.Automation.dll, such as v2.0, while you are it!

 Blacklisting is a quick, simple fix, but the real answer is an Application Whitelisting solution.
 Defeating a blacklist could be as simple as recompiling InsecurePowerShell/InsecurePowerShellHost.